zollero/zero/README.md

 # todo-chrome

-An chrome extension to manage daily todo list.
+An lightweight chrome extension to manage daily todo list.

+Use vue2 to write the view page, and storage on the browser with IndexedDB.

+If you wanna to custom this extension, you can fork this repo.

+## Features

+* Lightweight
+* offline running

 ## LICENSE